Duration: 2 days

 - All prices stated above are in Singapore Dollars (SGD).
 This funding support is only applicable for Singapore Citizen and Permanent Residents.

-- Trainee must attained minimum 75% attendance in order to qualify for Funding.
+- Trainee must attain minimum 75% attendance in order to qualify for Funding.

-- Trainee undertakes to reimburse ST Electronics (e-Services) FULL course fees should he/she be ineligible for course fee grant.
-ST Electronics (e-Services) is not liable for any other funding not approved by WSG.
+- Trainee undertakes to reimburse e-Services, Electronics, ST Engineering FULL course fees should he/she be ineligible for course fee grant. e-Services, Electronics, ST Engineering is not liable for any other funding not approved by WSG.

 Please click on the course date to enrol.